jorisvandenbossche/course-python-data/notebooks/pandas_04_time_series_data.md

 <div class="alert alert-info">
 <b>REMEMBER</b>: <br><br>

-To convert string formatted dates to Timestamp objects: use the `pandas.to_datetime` function
+To convert different kind of string formatted dates to Timestamp objects: use the `pandas.to_datetime` function

 </div>